 At the international watch fair SIHH 2012 the French jeweler, which is gradually becoming a major watchmaker, presented its hand-wound Rotonde de Cartier Cadran Love Tourbillon (ref.
 W1556214).
 Featuring a new take on their concept of a skeletonized dial (a thick pluck of metal with cut-through Roman numerals that is actually thick enough to hold a hand-wound movement,) the watch is, as usual, daringly large and irresistibly beautiful in its own rugged way.

 According to initial information that we have, the new watch will be presented in an oversized round case more than 46 millimeters in diameter.
 Crafted from mirror-polished 18-karat white gold, the watch signifies another resolute step in the rapid evolution of Cartier as a watchmaking brand.

-Thanks to an unusual bezel flange with huge Roman numerals that are not simply applied, but cut out from solid gold, the dial of the watch resembles a miniaturized Roman amphitheater.
+Thanks to an unusual bezel flange with huge Roman numerals that are not simply applied, but cut out from solid gold, the dial resembles a miniaturized Roman amphitheater.

 The “arena” is totally occupied by a pair of blued hour and minute hands and a meticulously crafted flying tourbillon complication that also serves as a small seconds indicator.